Beyond the Buzzword: Practical Applications of AI in the Classroom

 Rachel Lang Daniels

-Rachel Lang Daniels has been an Adolescent Literacy Consultant at the ESC for the past 16 years.
+Rachel Lang Daniels has been a Literacy Consultant at the ESC for the past 16 years.
 Rachel supports the development of customized professional development for school districts throughout Ohio.

 Christina Grady-Watts